Halyna Mykhailiuk

-Galyna Mykhailiuk (Галина Олегівна Михайлюк; born 14 June 1987) is a Ukrainian lawyer and politician currently serving as a People's Deputy of Ukraine as the 46th member of the party list of Servant of the People.
+Halyna Mykhailiuk (Галина Олегівна Михайлюк; born 14 June 1987) is a Ukrainian lawyer and politician currently serving as a People's Deputy of Ukraine as the 46th member of the party list of Servant of the People.
 As Member of Parliament, she holds a position of the Deputy Head of the Committee on Law Enforcement and Co-Head of the Verkhovna Rada of Ukraine Groups on Interparliamentary Relations with Japan, Australia, New Zealand and Norway.

-On 20 December 2023, Galyna Mykhailiuk was appointed as the Representative of the President of Ukraine in the Verkhovna Rada of Ukraine.
+On 20 December 2023, Halyna Mykhailiuk was appointed as the Representative of the President of Ukraine in the Verkhovna Rada of Ukraine.

 Previously, she served as a legislation drafting expert for European Union Advisory Mission Ukraine (EUAM Ukraine).

 Early life and career

-From 2004 to 2009, Galyna Mykhailiuk studied at the Odesa Law Academy National University, graduating with a master's degree in law.
+From 2004 to 2009, Halyna Mykhailiuk studied at the Odesa Law Academy National University, graduating with a master's degree in law.
 She also graduated from the Odesa State Economic University in 2010 with a master's degree in economics and from the University of York in 2012 with a master's degree in international corporate and commercial law.
-In March 2019, the Ministry of Education of Ukraine approved the assignment of an associate professor degree to Galyna Mykhailiuk.
-In August 2023, Galyna Mykhailiuk received an academic rank of professor.
+In March 2019, the Ministry of Education of Ukraine approved the assignment of an associate professor degree to Halyna Mykhailiuk.
+In August 2023, Halyna Mykhailiuk received an academic rank of professor.

-Galyna Mykhailiuk previously served as a legislation drafting expert for European Union Advisory Mission Ukraine, managing the development and implementation of the EUAM projects "Enhancing the Legislative Drafting Capacities in the Area of Security Sector Reform of the Verkhovna Rada of Ukraine through EU Best Practices" and "Increasing the Role of the Verkhovna Rada of Ukraine in Promoting Better Regulation through Ex-post Impact Evaluation of Legislation".
+Halyna Mykhailiuk previously served as a legislation drafting expert for European Union Advisory Mission Ukraine, managing the development and implementation of the EUAM projects "Enhancing the Legislative Drafting Capacities in the Area of Security Sector Reform of the Verkhovna Rada of Ukraine through EU Best Practices" and "Increasing the Role of the Verkhovna Rada of Ukraine in Promoting Better Regulation through Ex-post Impact Evaluation of Legislation".